Banjo on My Knee (film): Reception

-In a contemporary review for The New York Times, critic Frank S. Nugent wrote:If we are to believe the Roxy's "Banjo on My Knee"—and there isn't an earthly reason why we should—the picturesque shanty boaters of the Mississippi are nothing more than song-and-dance men in the rough, homegrown crooners, players of one-man bands or torch singers of limited range and a tendency to grow moist-eyed whenever they hear that old American folk-song 'The St. Louis Blues.'
-It is an unsettling premise, disillusioning and unthinkable, and it impels us to scowl fiercely at the ballyhoo artists who have been telling us that the new Twentieth Century-Fox picture "combines the setting of 'Tobacco Road' with the mood of 'Steamboat 'Round the Bend.'"
-It ain't no such thing.
+In a contemporary review for The New York Times, critic Frank S. Nugent wrote: "If we are to believe the Roxy's "Banjo on My Knee"—and there isn't an earthly reason why we should—the picturesque shanty boaters of the Mississippi are nothing more than song-and-dance men in the rough, homegrown crooners, players of one-man bands or torch singers of limited range and a tendency to grow moist-eyed whenever they hear that old American folk-song "The St. Louis Blues."
+It is an unsettling premise, disillusioning and unthinkable, and it impels us to scowl fiercely at the ballyhoo artists who have been telling us that the new Twentieth Century-Fox picture "combines the setting of Tobacco Road with the mood of Steamboat 'Round the Bend.
+It ain't no such thing."

+In their March, 1937 edition, Modern Screen gave the film a two-star review and concluded that it was "on the whole, an enjoyable picture."
+The review offered positive comments for the performers, and said that the film provided Joel McCrea and Barbara Stanwyck "ample opportunity to display their special talents ….
+Walter Brennan steals the picture with a comedy character role which equals his Swan in Come and Get It.
+Joel McCrea is completely believable as the river lad, and Barbara Stanwyck's work will add to her recently increasing popularity.
+Buddy Ebsen works in some nice comedy and a few fancy tap numbers, and there is some excellent singing by Tony Martin."